devops329/devops/courseDevelopmentNotes.md

 - connection to canvas to adjust grades
 - Simple UI to trigger grading
 - Admin triggers for chaos injection
-- TA Github account that the students must let be admin on their repo
+- TA GitHub account that the students must let be admin on their repo
 - Late day calculation

 ```mermaid